Lifetime Achievement Award

 Lynn’s time at Nepean Housing was transformative.
 She restructured the Board to include more community representation.
 She created hundreds of new units of affordable housing for residents in Nepean, including accessing free land from the city, which resulted in the creation of entire new neighbourhoods.
 She partnered with outside groups such as the Nepean Community Resource Centre to establish long lasting partnerships.
 And she was able to secure independent office space for the Corporation which is still used today.

 But Lynn’s contribution didn’t stop at Nepean Housing.
-She was a member of the Mayor’s Task Force on Affordable Housing.
+She was a member of the Mayor’s Task Force on Affordable Housing in Ottawa.
 She was a member of the steering committee that established the Ottawa Social Housing Network.
 She served on the Boards of the Ontario Non Profit Housing Association and the Canadian Housing and Renewal Association.
 Following her retirement in 2008, she was asked to serve on the Board of the Social Housing Services Corporation.